10 Types of Data Analytics Charts + Data Visualization Examples

 • Visualizing the contribution of multiple categories of data over time to check their performance.

-• Spot changes or shifts in the composition of data over time to point out trends and patterns.
+• Spotting changes or shifts in the composition of data over time to point out trends and patterns.

-• Compare the performance or contribution of each category over time and see which ones make more impact.
+• Comparing the performance or contribution of each category over time and seeing which ones make more impact.

-• Illustrate the relative proportions of different components within a total, whether by a sum or a percentage.
+• Illustrating the relative proportions of different components within a total, whether by a sum or a percentage.

 Stacked area chart example

-An example of how to use stacked area charts is to observe the cumulative effect of users with different plans on their engagement with a specific activity and track it over time.
+An example of how to use stacked area data analytics charts is to observe the cumulative effect of users with different plans on their engagement with a specific activity and track it over time.

 This way, despite seeing the same number of engagements in the last few days, you can discern if the majority of it is coming from freemium or paid users (and if it has changed recently).